kleber-maia/desserts-take-home/README.md

 ### Unit Testing
 In addition to the features above, these were the high value areas I chose to put under test:

-1. MealService, MealDetailService: covers fetching data from the remote API (happy path and possible failure);
+1. `MealServiceTests`, `MealDetailServiceTests`: covering fetching data from the remote API (happy path and possible failure);
-2. MealModel, MealDetailModel: covers decoding from JSON (happy path and possible failure).
+2. `MealModelTests`, `MealDetailModelTests`: covering decoding from JSON (happy path and possible failure).

 ### The trade-offs
 These were the limitations imposed due to time constraints: